achi08rbb/nfl_project/setup/Setup(VM).md

     - Paste the contents of you `gcp.pub` key in the field
     - ![](./images/2023-05-01-22-32-18.png)

 3. Create you VM instance and configure.
+Make sure you allocate enough boot disk storage.

 4. Take note of the External IP address and enter the following in your CLI:
     ```